 In parallel, another technology emerged and solved the problems of organisation in a very different way.
 Bitcoin ‘employs’ thousands of computer users (miners), whose systems perform the work of validating transactions and securing the network.
 In return for this effort, the network pays out a reward of 25 bitcoin (worth around $6000) roughly every ten minutes.

 Like ‘On Demand’ platforms, the Bitcoin network enjoys zero transaction cost in engaging a distributed, resilient, redundant network of suppliers.
-However, whereas ‘On Demand’ platforms simply mediate relationships between independent buyers and sellers, the Bitcoin network also means that the ‘organisation’ providing the service (the miners) is also made up of independent individuals with no central control.
-By providing economic incentives for participation, the protocol solves the problems of coordination and cooperation of a network of discrete self interested individuals.
+However, whereas ‘On Demand’ platforms act as a central point of control mediating relationships between independent buyers and sellers, the Bitcoin network means that the ‘organisation’ providing the service (the miners) is made up of many independent individuals and companies, with no central control.
+By providing simple rules and economic incentives for contributing without needing to ask permission, the protocol solves the problems of economic coordination and cooperation of a network of self interested individuals.

-Bitcoin can be seen as the prototypical example of a new organisational paradigm: the ‘Decentralised Autonomous Corporation’.
-Owned and operated by its workforce, and publicly traded by default, it distributes equity in itself on a constant and ongoing basis in direct proportion to the value each member of its workforce has contributed.
+Bitcoin can be seen as the prototypical example of a new organisational paradigm: the ‘Decentralised Autonomous Organisation’.
+Owned and operated by its workforce, and publicly traded by default, it continuously distributes equity in itself in direct proportion to the value each member of its workforce has contributed.

 Other projects predicated on similar principles are beginning to emerge.
 Ethereum incentivises computer users to run software programs distributed on its network.
 Augur, a decentralised prediction market, incentivises a distributed network of users to report on the outcome of events for which markets have been made.

-The problem is, talent is highly distributed, but opportunity is highly centralised.
-Given today’s instantaneous and low cost global communication, it no longer makes sense that we are constrained to the same old centralised hierarchies we’ve tolerated for centuries.
+The problem is: talent is distributed, but opportunity is centralised.
+Given todays instantaneous and low cost global communication, it no longer makes sense that we are constrained to the same old centralised hierarchies we’ve tolerated for centuries.

 In the future, as workers increasingly choose independence over employment, and more people look to start new projects of their own, distributed organisations will become increasingly prevalent.
 That being the case, either ‘project management’ is going to become a growth industry or in the face of spiralling transaction costs, software is going to eat project management.
 Platforms will increasingly allow companies to maintain a lean internal staff, and contract most of the roles from a diverse ‘On Demand’ pool of collaborators.